silentorb/marloth-story/books/fairytale/part1.md

 "Where was I?
 Oh, yes, the Duke.
 Anyhow, the Duke claims that you are of royal blood.
 Yes, I am quite serious.
 He told me that your parents were killed in a revolt and you were placed here so no one would know who you are.
-(Apparently they didn't even tell me!)
+(Apparently they didn't even tell me.)
 Now, after many years of warfare, the throne has been taken back by your uncle.
 He sent Duke Philip to escort you to your new home ... in Castle Elington!"